CAS-ual-TY/Visibilis/README.md

 Additionally, while drafting some ideas, I took part in a "Nerd Memes" thread and someone said "make your own programming language for fun" as a meme which is kinda what I am doing (?).

 ### Example Mod Ideas
 Here are some basic mod ideas I have.
-I don't know if I am going make any of these (except for Magica Mundi) but these ideas are there so why not.
+I don't know if I am going make any of these (except for Magica Mundi and VRobot) but these ideas are there so why not.

-#### Magica Mundi - *The magic things of this world*
+#### Magica Mundi - *The magic things of this world* (ON HOLD)
 The sequel to **[Mundus Magicus](https://www.curseforge.com/minecraft/mc-mods/mundus-magicus)**: Visual coding to design, create and customize your own spells (In case you are wondering: Mundus Magicus - *Magic world*).
 Also open source on GitHub: **[Magica Mundi](https://github.com/CAS-ual-TY/MagicaMundi)**.

-#### Programmable Machines - An idea
+#### VRobot - Programmable Mining and Building Robots
 Programm your own machines.
 Kinda like the known Mining Turtles from Computer Craft.
 But in a more appealing visual programming language instead.
-Or maybe your own War-Bots?
-Patrolling Knights?
+Also open source on GitHub: **[VRobot](https://github.com/CAS-ual-TY/VRobot)**.

 #### Gamemodes - An idea
 Add elements which can be interacted with in the visual coding interface, to allow the creation and customization of gamemodes.
 Eg. add some flags or bombs and allow the player to use these things in combination with the coding to create his own gamemodes, like: Search & Destroy (or CS:GO Competitive), Capture the Flag or Flag Conquest, etc..